mantidproject/mantid/docs/source/algorithms/Stitch1DMany-v1.rst

 The algorithm expects pairs of :literal:`StartOverlaps` and :literal:`EndOverlaps` values.
 The order in which these are provided determines the pairing.
-There should be N entries in each of these lists, where N = 1 - (No of workspaces to stitch).
+There should be N entries in each of these lists, where N = 1 - (No. of workspaces to stitch).
 StartOverlaps and EndOverlaps are in the same units as the X-axis for the workspace and are optional.
 For each pair of these values, the :literal:`StartOverlaps` value cannot exceed its corresponding :literal:`EndOverlaps` value.
 Furthermore, if either the start or end value is outside the range of X-axis intersection, they will be forcibly changed to the intersection min and max respectively.